SiyuAn166/whoami/README.md

 ## Theming

 The desktop ships in **dark mode** by default (matching macOS Sequoia Pro terminal profile).
-The **appearance toggle** (☀ / ☾) in the menu bar switches between light and dark themes — persisted to localStorage.
+The **appearance toggle** in the click menu switches between light and dark themes — persisted to localStorage.

 Colors are driven by CSS custom properties defined in [`src/styles/tokens.css`](src/styles/tokens.css):